jasonwoodland/iTerm2-borderless/README.md

 * Removed tab bar line
 * Keep native OS X shadow
 * Modified menu bar to resemble Terminal.app shipped with OS X
-* Changed the app icon to resemble the window's appearance
+* New app icon to resemble the window's appearance
+* Added extra window padding

 Use the pre-built Terminal.app supplied or apply the patch youself by following the steps below.